dasmedium/dasmedium.github.io/source/_posts/post.md

 8. Rewrite some database services for Passport and GraphQL integration.

 This will set the base functionality of a social network application.
 A very tiny and very simple version of facebook.
-Some custome queries and mutation related to transaction activity will need to be written into this api, although the payment network service will be written and hosted on the blockchain.
+Some custom queries and mutation related to transaction activity will need to be written into this api, although the payment network service will be written and hosted on the blockchain.